gluppler/S-NES-BOY/README.md

 ## Framework Components

-This framework consists of three integrated components:
+This framework consists of four integrated components:

 1. **Comprehensive Documentation** - Complete learning paths for each system
 2. **Development Templates** - Production-ready starting points for new projects
 3. **Working Examples** - Reference implementations demonstrating correct patterns
+4. **Test ROMs** - Authoritative test suites for hardware verification and emulator validation

 For contribution details, see [`CONTRIBUTING.md`](CONTRIBUTING.md).
 For external references, see the per-system `docs/<system>/REFERENCES.md` files.